l7mp/stunner/examples/benchmark/README.md

 [SUM] 0.0000-4.9597 sec  12 datagrams received out-of-order
 ```

-Notice that the average packets/second rate will be less lower in case of a hosted Kubernetes cluster than in case of running `STUNner` locally
+Notice that the average packets/second rate will be slightly lower in case of a hosted Kubernetes cluster than in case of a local `STUNner` installation.

 ## Tips and Tricks